Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability allows authenticated attackers with contributor-level access or higher to inject arbitrary web scripts into pages.
-These malicious scripts will execute whenever any user accesses the compromised page, potentially leading to unauthorized data access or manipulation of user sessions (Wordfence).
+When exploited, this vulnerability allows authenticated attackers with contributor-level access or higher to inject arbitrary web scripts into pages.
+These malicious scripts will execute whenever any user accesses the compromised page, potentially leading to unauthorized data access or manipulation (Wordfence).

-The plugin has been temporarily closed and is not available for download since October 17, 2025, pending a full security review.
-Users are advised to disable and remove the plugin until a patched version becomes available (WordPress Plugin).
+The plugin has been temporarily closed as of October 17, 2025, pending a full security review.
+Users are advised to disable and remove the plugin until a security patch is available (WordPress Plugin).

 Source: This report was generated using AI